Ladvien/ladvien.github.io/_posts/2020/2020-07-11-python-serial-terminal-with-arduino-and-bleak.md

 ### Connection(): Callbacks
 There are two callbacks in the `Connection` class.
 One to handle disconnections from the Bluetooth LE device.
 And one to handle incoming data.

 Easy one first, the `on_disconnect` method is called whenever the `BleakClient` loses connection with the remote device.
-All I'm doing with the callback is setting the `connected` flag to `False`.
+All we're doing with the callback is setting the `connected` flag to `False`.
 This will cause the `Connection.connect()` to attempt to reconnect.
 ```py
     def on_disconnect(self, client: BleakClient):
         self.connected = False